Blockbuster buffs will recall the 1989 baseball fantasy-drama Field of Dreams.

 How will you retain customers?

-As you increase your customer-base, building their loyalty is the next step.
+As you increase your customer base, building their loyalty is the next step.
 Reward programs that incent return visits and purchases is one way to generate retention.
-But my favourite way to retain customers is to listen to them, and give them what they ask for.
+But my favorite way to retain customers is to listen to them and give them what they ask for.